Derkades/namedhosting_wiki/CLOUDFLARE.md

 Disabling cloudflare proxy is very important, even if you want to use it later!

 ### Step 2: Wait for your site to work
 Usually it takes only 5 minutes.
 Note that you have to use `http://`, not `https://`.
-As soon as you see the NamelessMC installer at your domain, continue to the next step (do not go through the installer yet)
+As soon as you see the NamelessMC installer at your domain, continue to the next step (do not go through the installer yet).

+If you are impatient you can try clearing your browser cache and operating system DNS cache.

 ### Step 3: Enable HTTPS
 Go to your site on the Named Hosting dashboard, click 'Edit', then enable HTTPS.
 Wait about a minute, then refresh your site.
 It should now redirect to `https://` automatically.
 If not, wait 30 minutes and try again.
 If it still doesn't work, contact support.